MARCH 15, 2019

 The Project Advisory Board (PAB) consists of academics, project partners and industry experts.
 The PAB meets annually to review the progress of the project, and to provide advice where needed.
 The PAB will be meeting at the University of Sussex in July.

 We’re delighted that Elisabeth Robson Elliot, the former head of the BBC’s Russian Service, has agreed to be interviewed for the project.
-We plan to use excerpts for the next version of the 100 Voices websites, which will focus on War.
+We plan to use excerpts for the next version of the Voices of the BBC websites, which will focus on War.
 Bridget Kendall, the former Diplomatic correspondent of the BBC, and now the first female head of Peterhouse, has also agreed to be interviewed for the project.
 We’re excited to hear what they can tell us about their experiences working for the BBC.
 We have identified three other individuals who we are approaching to be interviewed this year.
 Previous interviewees have included Lorna Clarke; Tony Blackburn; Johnny Beerling; Annie Nightingale; Mike Phillips; Satish Jacob and Mark Tully.

-100 Voices That Made the BBC websites
+Voices of the BBC websites

 An important part of the project is collecting memories from members of the public.
 In the summer, we are planning another public event, which will showcase the new website, and offer an opportunity for the team to collect memories.
 Please sign up to our mailing list to receive updates, and copies of our news releases.
 We are also on Twitter: @ConnHistofBBC